ISISComputingGroup/ibex_developers_manual/doc/Editing-the-Wiki.md

 There is an additional dictionary of allowed words in `doc/spelling_wordlist.txt`.
 This is used for words which we know are spelt correctly, but are not in the default dictionary.

+The word list can be kept in order by running `sort_word_list` (which will be available in the python virtual environment).
+This is also enforced by CI, and can be checked locally by running `pytest`.
+Both of these tools should be run from the top-level of an `ibex_developers_manual` git checkout - the directory that contains `pyproject.toml`.

+Sphinx is strict about capitalisation; where multiple spellings are valid, the word will need to be added to the word list with each of the valid spellings.
+An exception is all-lowercase entries in the word list - these also allow a variant with an initial capital letter.

+Where a word or product has a preferred stylisation, for example **ActiveMQ** or **LabVIEW**, only that spelling should be added to the word list.
+Proper nouns should not have uncapitalised variants added to the word list.

 ## Admonitions